Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 The fresh, sweet scent of the Florida Keys, right in your own garden and now in a fresh silhouette – the Key Lime Bush is a luxuriant, delectable must-have.

-So, not only does the Key Lime look amazing and produce artful yet tasty little treats, but its lovely flowers also deliver a wonderful scent that will freshen your home during winter months.
+So, not only does the Key Lime look amazing and produce tasty little treats, but its lovely flowers also deliver a wonderful scent that will freshen your home during winter months.
 It’s a bountiful beauty that wows, month after month.
 And because it’s resistant to pests and diseases, you can grow your Key Limes organically.

 Key Lime Bush Pollination